Ghalia98/switch-spaceship/README.md

 ## Description

-To play the game: switch the spaceship to match the color of the incoming ball using the spacebar.
+To play the game: switch the spaceship to match the color of the incoming ball using spacebar.
 You have to be fast!

 To make it more challenging I added an alien UFO that comes from the side.
-Press S to activate the shield and avoid collosion with the UFO.
+Press S to activate the shield and avoid collision with the UFO.

 **Losing condtions:**